Hummingbird hawk-moth: Distribution

 The hummingbird hawk-moth is distributed throughout the northern Old World from Portugal to Japan, but it breeds mainly in warmer climates (southern Europe, North Africa, and points east).
 Three generations are produced in a year in Spain.
-There is evidence that the population in Britain and Ireland is actively expanding its range, as numbers have been consistently increasing.
+There is evidence that the population in Britain and Ireland is expanding its range, and numbers have been consistently increasing.
 In addition, it is believed that this population is becoming resident instead of migratory, as warmer temperatures due to climate change are allowing individuals to overwinter.

-It is a strong flier, dispersing widely in the summer.
-However it rarely survives the winter in northern latitudes (e.g. north of the Alps in Europe, north of the Caucasus in Russia).
+It is a strong flier and disperses widely in the summer, but it rarely survives the winter in northern latitudes (e.g. north of the Alps in Europe, or north of the Caucasus in Russia).

-Moths in the genus Hemaris, also of the family Sphingidae, are known as "hummingbird moths" in the US, and "bee moths" in Europe.
-This sometimes causes confusion between this species and the North American genus.
+Moths in the genus Hemaris, also of the family Sphingidae, are known as "hummingbird moths" in the US and as "bee moths" in Europe.
+The similarities and differences in common names sometimes cause confusion between this species and the North American genus.